danny-source/WPMarkdown/README.md

 ## Installation

-1. Upload the `wp-markdown` folder to the `/wp-content/plugins/` directory
+1. Upload the `WPMarkdown` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Start writing your content using Markdown syntax
+3. Go to "Settings > WP Markdown" to view plugin information and usage guide

+## Usage

+* Write your posts or comments using Markdown syntax.
+The plugin will automatically convert it to HTML.
+* To use Mermaid diagrams, add a code block like this:

+    ```mermaid
+    graph TD;
+        A[Start] --> B[Process];
+        B --> C[End];
+    ```

+* The plugin will render the diagram using Mermaid.js on the frontend.

+## Security

+* All HTML tags inside Mermaid blocks are stripped for security.
+* Only blocks starting with supported Mermaid diagram types are rendered.

 ## Frequently Asked Questions